 Communication

-What would it be like if you actually said what you thoughts or aired your emotions?
+What would it be like if you actually said what you thought, or aired your emotions?
 This question usually gets a reaction in the room as both partners often ‘sweep things under the rug’ or lessen things in order to save the other person from distress.
 How fair is this?
-To go on and live your life half expressed of half shared as your worried about the reaction?
-This is not blaming one partner over the other, this is about noting the inequality for both people in the relationship.
+To go on and live your life half expressed of half shared because you are worried about the reaction?
+This is not blaming one partner over the other.
+This is about noting the inequality for both people in the relationship.

 Every relationship has stress within it